 In 2012, The National Law Journal named Evan to its "Champions and Visionaries" list, citing his work helping Cingular Wireless (now AT&T Mobility) create an incentives-based customer arbitration process aimed at reducing the number of class actions the company had to fight and his successful defense of that process at the U.S. Supreme Court.
 In AT&T Mobility v.
 Concepcion, the Court ruled that the Federal Arbitration Act preempts states from refusing to enforce arbitration provisions on the ground that they disallow class actions.
 Recognizing the nearly ten-year duration of Evan’s efforts in this area, The National Law Journal said that "Evan Tager has established himself as one of the great marathon runners in the federal appellate system."

 The National Law Journal quoted one of Evan's clients as saying that his company retained Evan because "[h]is reputation was that of a master strategist and communicator, with top-tier analytical skills and a unique ability to simplify the complex and make sense of confusion.
 I learned he is that and more.
 Evan brings a value set and open-mindedness that allow him to become a trusted business partner and is eager to align his interests with the client’s."
+And Chambers USA reports that clients appreciate Evan’s "very rich experience with appellate law," praising him as being "very thoughtful, a great writer and oral advocate, and one of the clearest thinkers in terms of appellate law and strategy."

 Evan received his AB, magna cum laude from Princeton University in 1982 and his JD in 1985 from Stanford Law School, where he was Articles Editor of the Stanford Law Review and winner of the Board of Editors Award for Outstanding Editorial Contribution to the Stanford Law Review.
 Following law school, he served as a law clerk to Judge Mary M. Schroeder in the Ninth Circuit.